Please use the form below to report any suspected illness, COVID-19 exposure of COVID-19 positive test.

 Complete plan and rationale can be found here.

-- AAK will operate a full-schedule, five-day week.
+- AAK will operate a full-schedule, four-day week with remote learning for all students on Fridays.

 - AAK will form cohorts of students who will learn and move together during the day with reduced contact to limit the incidence of exposure and possible spread of illness.